-It is a laboratory technique that is routinely used in microbiological studies of bacteria.
+It is a laboratory technique routinely used in microbiological studies of bacteria.

 Gram stain differentiates bacteria by the chemical and physical properties of their cell walls by detecting peptidoglycan, which is present in the cell wall of Gram-positive bacteria.

-Gram-negative cells also contain peptidoglycan, but a very small layer dissolves when alcohol is added.
-This is the reason why the cell loses its initial color from the primary spot.
+Gram-negative cells also contain peptidoglycan, but a tiny layer dissolves when alcohol is added.
+This is why the cell loses its initial color from the primary spot.

-Both the Gram-positive and the Gram-negative bacteria take the contratinction.
+Both the Gram-positive and the Gram-negative bacteria take the contradiction.
 Contrast staining, however, is not seen in Gram-positive bacteria due to the darker crystalline violet spot.

 Gram stain is almost always the first step in the preliminary identification of a bacterial organism.

 While Gram stain is a valuable diagnostic tool in clinical and research settings, not all bacteria can be definitively classified by this technique.
 This results in groups gram-variable and gram-indeterminate.

 If your doctor suspects that you have an infection, they may order a culture and gram stain to check for bacteria.
 If bacteria are present, this test can also help your doctor know if the bacteria are gram-negative or gram-positive.

 Gram stains can be performed on several sample types, which include:

 Your doctor may order a Gram stain if you have symptoms of an infection.
 They may not know if the disease is bacterial, viral, fungal, or parasitic.
 These types of conditions are usually treated differently.